 When a S-124 dataset is cancelled it must not be displayed on the navigation screen, but must be available for review in the on demand listing of NAVWARNs in the navigation system and marked as cancelled.

-Portrayal of feature classes
+Portrayal of feature types

 The NAVWARNAreaAffected class does not have a portrayal defined to avoid causing significant cluttering on the navigation screen.
-Rather, the feature must be highlighted by the system if selected from a pick report or by other means for interrogation by user. x
+Rather, the feature must be highlighted by the system if selected from a pick report or by other means for interrogation by user.

 When a NAVWARNPart is not portrayed, such as when user selections mark it not to be visualized, any associated TextPlacement features must also not be portrayed.